kanflo/trafiklab/README.md

 cached, you can hammer this module at will without getting a sore eye from the resrobot.se server admins.

-Sign up for an API key at resrobot.se and then see test/tripmon.py for an example
+Sign up for a ResRobot 2.1 API key at resrobot.se, then run test/tripmon.py -k <your api key>
+for an example

 ## Installing